VivekTiwari-1/VivekTiwari-1/README.md

 - 👋 Hi, I’m Vivek Tiwari, a passionate Computer Science Student, proficient in Java, frontend developer
 - 👀 I’m interested in Open-source contributions
 - 🌱 I’m currently learning Blockchain Development
-- 💞️ I’m looking to collaborate on Frontend projects
+- 💞️ Looking to collaborate on futuristic projects
 - 📫 Reach out to me on LinkedIn , I love collaborating and working in a team

 <!---